BGMPrabuddhi/iwb25-402-mindkraft/README.md

 	**Note**: The database is already hosted and configured.
 You don't need to set up a local database.

-4. Make sure you have Ballerina installed.
-See: https://ballerina.io/downloads/
-5. Start the backend server:
+4. Start the backend server:
 	```bash
 	bal run
 	```